Guardians vs. Tigers Player Props Betting Odds

-Spencer Torkelson and Jose Ramirez are two of the top players with prop bets on the table when the Detroit Tigers and the Cleveland Guardians play at Progressive Field on Thursday (at 7:15 PM ET).
+Jose Ramirez and Spencer Torkelson are two of the players with prop bets available when the Cleveland Guardians and the Detroit Tigers play at Progressive Field on Friday (at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!